mitre/stockpile/docs/Exfiltration-How-Tos.md

 2. Updated the selected source file with the pertinent information about the GitHub account and ensured the lines are uncommented
 3. Adjusted and reviewed the source file for the files we want to find and exclude, provided a staging location, and provided a password

-With all of that in place, fire up CALDERA as normal.
+With all of that in place, fire up Caldera as normal.
 For this demonstration, we'll use a pre-built adversary, but you can easily add other abilities (even multi-exfil paths) to your own adversary or operation.

 Navigate to the Operations tab and hit "Create an Operation".
 Fill in the name, select "Advanced Thief via GitHub Repo"